peritext/peritext/specification/sections/doc-meta_syntax.md

 * importance information : *this section is of that importance regarding its parent section* (think of html titles h1, h2, h3, ...)
 * hierarchy information : *this section is the children section of that other section*

-**WIP : Logical conflicts handling.** *What if, on one hand, I specify the ordering of an element by specifying a preceding element at begining of sections list, and on the other hand I specify as parent an element which is in a totally different part of the list of sections, like in the end ?*
+**WIP : Logical conflicts handling.** *What if, on one hand, I specify the ordering of an element by declaring a preceding element at begining of sections list, and on the other hand I specify as parent an element which is in a totally different part of the list of sections, like in the end ?*
 For now I think concerns should be separated : hierarchy deals with metadata propagation (see below), ordering with display of the document.
 So that could be logically possible but, later on, prevented or displayed as a bad practice (with warnings and stuff) by the editor's UI.

-**WIP : Question**. *Should hierarchy information be inherited from the previous section if specified ? (this would avoid to have to reset the parent section for each subsection)*
+**WIP : Question**. *Should hierarchy information be inherited from the previous section if specified ? (this would avoid to have to declare the parent section for each subsection)*
-I don't think so.
+I don't think so. **Parent metadata should be declared for each section.**

 *Personal note about that : This variety is provided in order to allow for a maximum flexibility in terms of organization of the editorial content. most text's digital representation stand between two extreme designs : considering a text as a linear suite of blocks, or considering it as a tree structure of parts, subparts, sub-subparts, etc. With this part of Modulo's design I want to match with the complexity of print documents structures in terms of summary and index, where for instance a 'Forewords' or an 'interlude' does not fit into a well-organized tree structure of parts, subparts, etc.*

 Here is a first (provisionnal) list of metadata properties :
 * ``after`` : after [that section]'s slug
-* ``importance`` : importance level of the section (computed by addition with the importance-level of parent)
+* ``hierarchicalLevel`` : importance level of the section (computed by addition with the hierarchicalLevel of parent)
 * ``parent`` : slug of the parent of the section

 ### Property vertical propagation

 By default, all contentRoot's metaproperties are disseminated to the children parts.

-*So for instance, if I specify at the root's metadata file that the author is Paul, all children sections will feature metadata's author as Paul, if not specified otherwise.*
+*So for instance, if I specify at the root's metadata file that the author is Paolo, all children sections will feature metadata's author as Paolo, if not specified otherwise.*

 Another case of propagation is when a section features a 'parent' metadata property.
 In this case the inheritance tree is nested, and the element inherits from its parent's metadata (which therefore will have to be parsed first). *If a section has as a parent another section which feature Jean as its author, it will have itself Jean as author.*